eloymazza/CodeChallenges/React Challenges/memory-game/README.md

 Stage 1:

-- Add random default images
-- Images optimiazation
 - Add random api images
 - Add the capability to add your own picks.
 Complete the empty spaces with random picks
 - Add 3 game sizes.
 Evaluate which are the best sizes to put.
 - Add Time limit mode.
 Substract 3 secs on error.
+- Images optimization: Spike on how to render images properly
 - load images on server
+- responsive

+API Key=zHp3kIIQgzgusuAmelDHrdUMHgBO089L9kz1tcisKaLEf9P4Vh1HvFo8